Yale-BIM/f21-assignments/assignment-3/README.md

     $ roslaunch shutter_lookat generate_target.launch target_x_plane:=0.5 publish_rate:=1 # the publish rate for the target is in Hz
     ```

-    Then restart your virtual_camera.py node and take a picture of your resulting image when the target is nearby one of the corners of the image.
-The image should show
+    Then restart your `fancy_virtual_camera.py` node and take a picture of your resulting camera image when the target is nearby one of the corners of the image.
-    the target being elongated; not having a perfectly circular shape anymore.
+    The image should show the target being elongated; not having a perfectly circular shape anymore.
 Include this image in your report and explain why the target does not
     appear to be a perfect circle, especially towards the edge of the image.